luckyadam/jsonp-retry/README.md

 [![Coverage Status](https://img.shields.io/coveralls/luckyadam/jsonp-retry.svg?style=flat-square)](https://coveralls.io/github/luckyadam/jsonp-retry?branch=master)
 [![npm](https://img.shields.io/npm/dw/jsonp-retry.svg?style=flat-square)](https://www.npmjs.com/package/jsonp-retry)

-A simple implementation of jsonp, it provides timeout and retry function, then the main request is failed because of timeout, there will be many retries.
+A simple implementation of jsonp, it provides timeout and retry function, when the main request is failed because of timeout, there will be many retries.

 And the surprise was, you can store the response data to localStorage with **jsonp-retry** automatically, and then it can get the data from localStorage without request from network if it detects the store data is available.Of course, you can custom the store check rule.You will learn how to use this function from the below.